QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

         end
         ϵ_mean = ϵ_sum / m

-where ``ϵ[1:m]`` returns the elements of the vector at indices ``1`` to ``m``

-Of course, in Julia there are built in functions to perform this calculation which we can compare against
+Of course, in Julia there are built in functions to perform this calculation which we can compare against:

 .. code-block:: julia

         ϵ_mean ≈ mean(ϵ[1:m])
         ϵ_mean ≈ sum(ϵ[1:m])/m

-In these examples, note the use of ``≈`` to test equality, rather than ``==``, which is appropriate for integers and other types

 Approximately equal, typed with ``\approx<TAB>``, is the appropriate way to compare any floating point numbers due to the standard issues of `floating point math <https://floating-point-gui.de/>`_

+In these examples, note the using of ``≈`` to test equality rather than ``==`` which is appropriate for integers and other types

 .. _user_defined_functions:

 User-Defined Functions
 ----------------------------

-For the sake of the exercise, let's define  go back to the ``for`` loop but restructure our program so that generation of random variables takes place within a user-defined function
+Let's go back to the ``for`` loop but restructure our program so that generation of random variables takes place within a user-defined function

-To make things more interesting, instead of directly plotting the draws from the distribution, lets plot the square of the draws
+To make things more interesting, instead of directly plotting the draws from the distribution, let's plot the square of the draws

 .. code-block:: julia